 During Level II Fieldwork, some students elect to travel out of state for their placement.
 State laws require permission for out-of-state students to participate in on-site educational experiences.
 Many states are part of the State Authorization Reciprocity Agreement (SARA), which is an agreement among member states, districts, and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 If the state in which you intend to complete your fieldwork experience is a SARA state, you do not need to submit any additional paperwork.
 To see participating states, please click here.

-For students wishing to complete a fieldwork experience in a non-SARA state, an out-of-state authorization form must be completed with the office of Community Engagement and Career Development.
+For students wishing to complete a fieldwork experience in a non-SARA state, an out-of-state authorization form must be completed with the USM's Career & Employment Hub.
 Please complete the State Authorization Form and send to email@example.com for forwarding to the UMS state authorization staff member.
 NOTE: prior authorization can take 8-12 weeks, so plan ahead.
 Please contact firstname.lastname@example.org if you have further questions regarding your out of state fieldwork experience.

 SARA does not cover approval for licensed professions and does not handle professional licensing board approval.
 Students must seek out individual state licensing requirements for occupational therapy practice, as requirements may vary from state to state.
 The American Occupational Therapy Association (AOTA) has resources available to assist you in obtaining a license in a particular state.
 For more information on obtaining state licensure, please click here.